darkwhispering/EP-Social-Widget/readme.txt

 3. Option page

 == Changelog ==

+= 1.2.0 =
+* Added Pinterest as default network.
+* Added Vimeo as default network.

 = 1.1.5 =
 * Fixed issue with toggling input fields in widget settings directly after adding the widget to a widget area